dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 Backwards compatibility refers to the property where a hybrid signature may be verified by only verifying one component signature, allowing the scheme to be used by legacy receivers.
-In general this means verifying the traditional component signature scheme, potentially ignoring the next-generation signature entirely.
-This provides an option to transition sender systems to next-generation algorithms while still supporting select legacy receivers.
+In general this means verifying the traditional component signature scheme, potentially ignoring the post-quantum signature entirely.
+This provides an option to transition sender systems to post-quantum algorithms while still supporting select legacy receivers.
 Notably, this is a verification property; the sender has provided a hybrid digital signature, but the verifier is allowed, due to internal policy and/or implementation, to only verify one component signature.
 Backwards